apalladi/Monte-Carlo-PAC/README.md

 ```
 This Notebook will guide you through the process of importing data, running simulations, and visualizing the results, allowing you to quickly explore the investment strategies.

+More examples can be found in the `Notebooks` folder.

 ## 4. Technical Details

 The repository is structured as follows.
 There are 4 modules in the `src` folder.

 ### 4.1 Data Module

-This module provides functions to retrieve and process historical stock price data from Yahoo Finance.
+**This module provides functions to retrieve and process historical stock price data from Yahoo Finance.**

 The module includes two primary functions:
 1. `import_data`: Retrieves historical daily closing prices for a specific stock ticker.